google-boy/kadana_group/README.md

 # Kadana Group Limited landing page

-This repository is a modified version of kadanagroup.co.ke
+This repository is a modified version of <a href="kadanagroup.co.ke">Kadana Group Limited</a> webpage

 No change has been made on most styles like font styles, font types, font sizes.